The Wound is the Place Where the Light Enters You – Rumi

 I did just that.
 I stayed in and I immersed myself with my journal and explored my life and my feelings.
 It was so therapeutic and centred me in gratitude for this journey I am on.

-Ken went without me to the ceremony and had a heck of a time.
+Ken went without me to the ceremony and had an incredible time.

 I slept a solid 8 hours and when I awoke at 5:30am on Friday morning, I felt AMAZING!
 Ken was not back yet.
 He was still in his ayahuasca adventure for a few more hours (you can read about it here) and was not done until about 9am.
 I felt relaxed, bright and refreshed at 5:30am and also, I’d say the ayahuasa was almost completely out of me.
 Planet Earth had stopped spinning for the most part – but I still could not steadily hold a pen nor could I type on my iPad – lol.
 I made it to the Rythmia gym and did a light workout and got a fresh pressed green juice.
 I did a Facebook video for all to see back home – I felt on fire and connected to the world with a relaxed glow, to be honest, and I felt like my mind was wide open to receive my day.